OvidiuVulpe/lazy-AHK/README.md

 Activating the script will turn off the normal function of CapsLock.

+# capsV2
+Added an alternate version of the script after running into some bugs (script freezes up, keys get "stuck") with caps.ahk.
+Use this version if you run into similar issues with caps.ahk.

 # List of keys and macros:

 CapsLock + j = ←